Jahongir0727/SARA/README.md

 python app.py
 ```

-    The server will start (by default on http://127.0.0.1:5000).

-2. **Open the Web UI:** Open your browser and navigate to http://127.0.0.1:5000.
+2. **Open the Web UI:**

+- Open your browser and navigate to http://127.0.0.1:5000.

-- Home page: displays a welcoming message.
+- The home page displays a welcoming message.

-- Chat page: The input field and buttons are fixed at the bottom.
-Once the user sends a message (typed or voice), the greeting is replaced by the chat box.
-User messages appear on the right, and Gemini responses appear on the left.
-The text input field auto-grows, and the chat box height adjusts so its bottom is near the input area.
+- The input field and buttons are fixed at the bottom.

+- Once the user sends a message (typed or voice), the greeting is replaced by the chat box.

+- User messages appear on the right, and Gemini responses appear on the left.

+- The text input field auto-grows, and the chat box height adjusts so its bottom is near the input area.

 3. **Interact with SARA:**